Skip to content

 from RflySimSDK.swarm import EarthModel

-# Initialize Earth model for coordinate transformation
+# Initialize coordinate transformation model

 em = EarthModel()

-# Convert LLA to ENU: using start point (30.5°, 114.2°, 10 m) as reference
+# Convert LLA to ENU: using start point (30.5°, 114.2°, 10 m) as reference, calculate target point's local coordinates

 lat, lon, h = 30.501, 114.201, 15